SOC 2 Compliance: Proven Protection for Your Data

-- Security: The system is protected, both logically and physically, against unauthorized access.
+- Security: Our systems are protected—both logically and physically—against unauthorized access.

 A company that has achieved SOC 2 type II certification has therefore proven that its system is designed to keep its clients’ sensitive data secure.
 When it comes to working with the cloud and related IT services, such performance and reliability are absolutely essential and increasingly required by regulators, examiners, and auditors.